 Sign out of someone else’s device

-Important: If your password is saved to someone else’s device, change your password.
+Important: If your password is saved to someone else’s device, change your password and make sure you’re signed out of their device.
 That way, someone else won’t be able to sign in to your account.

 - Go to your Google Account.

 - On the left navigation panel, click Security.